j-corvo/behavior_trees_learning/README.md

 ## Launch Turtlebot Navigation

-Source ros noetic:
+Source ros noetic (do this in every terminal):

 `source /opt/ros/noetic/setup.bash`

-Go to your workspace directory and source it on every terminal:
+Go to your workspace directory and source it (do this in every terminal):

 1. `cd ~/{workspace_dir}`